naziranwer/Music-Player-JS---JavaScript-Project---c8wujhfqeypo/README.md

 # Key Features:

       Display Playlists

-The music player and its controls
+      The Music player and its controls

       Search Bar

+# Tech Stacks Used:

-#Tech Stacks Used:Html,CSS and JavaScript
+      Html,CSS and JavaScript